How to Complete the ACORD Statement of No Loss Form – ACORD 37

 The ACORD 37 form or statement of no loss form, is a crucial insurance document used primarily to verify that an insured party hasn’t experienced any losses or claims during a lapse or gap in insurance coverage.
 This property insurance no loss statement helps insurance carriers confidently renew or reinstate a policy without concerns about hidden or undisclosed losses.

 Insurance professionals regularly encounter situations where a client’s policy renewal date passes or coverage lapses due to nonpayment, administrative oversights, or unforeseen issues.
-Utilizing the ACORD No Known Loss letter, safeguards insurers from unknowingly assuming liability for events occurring during periods without coverage.
+Utilizing the ACORD No Known Loss letter safeguards insurers from unknowingly assuming liability for events occurring during periods without coverage.
+In this guide, we’ll walk you step by step through accurately completing the form, provide advice on common pitfalls, and show how Total CSR’s software can also help accelerate your team’s operations and processes moving forward.

-When to Use an ACORD No Loss Form
+When to Use an ACORD Statement of No Loss Form

 Typical situations for using a no loss letter include: